redFrik/yetanotheroscmovieplayer/examples/python/readme.txt

+//note: if you have both python3 and python installed use pip3 and python3 below

-//first cd to this directory and pip install pyosc
+//first cd to this directory and pip install python-osc

-//if you’re on raspbian jessie you might need to install pyosc like this: git clone https://github.com/ptone/pyosc.git --depth 1 cd pyosc sudo ./setup.py install
+//if you’re on raspbian you might need to install pyosc like this: git clone https://github.com/ptone/pyosc.git --depth 1 cd pyosc sudo ./setup.py install